Download & install

 Mac users may also see security messages when running the QuPath pkg installer.

 If you see the message that QuPath cannot be opened because the developer cannot be verified, you can try right-clicking on the QuPath icon and select Open from the popup menu that appears.

 You should then see an option to open QuPath that should work.

-You may need to right-click and choose open the first time you run it the QuPath app after installation.
+You may also need to right-click and choose open the first time you run the QuPath app after installation.
 Double-clicking should work as normal once it has been run once.

 Since macOS (presumably) has your best interests at heart, circumventing its security settings routinely is probably not advisable.

-However, the time and resources needed to distribute QuPath as a signed/notarized app to avoid these warnings are currently lacking.
+However, as an open source project, we don’t currently have the time and resources needed to distribute QuPath as a signed/notarized app and avoid these warnings.

 v0.4.0 introduces a new (experimental) QuPath build specifically for Apple Silicon.

 If you have a new Mac with an M1/M2 processor, this is likely to run much faster than the alternative Intel build.